-Narm: The melodramatic reactions the hoarders have to the prospect of parting with things, as well as the family arguments that result from their hoarding... and than you remember their reactions and problems are being caused by their mental disorder, You Bastard.
+Narm: The melodramatic reactions the hoarders have to the prospect of parting with things, as well as the family arguments that result from their hoarding.note Keeping in mind that many of the people on this show are mentally ill.